 If staff have any concerns about a child's welfare, they should act on them immediately.
-They should follow their school or college's child protection policy and speak to the designated safeguarding lead (or deputy).
-In the absence of the designated safeguarding lead staff should speak to a member of the school or college's senior leadership team.
+They should follow their school child protection policy and speak to the designated safeguarding lead (or deputy).
+In the absence of the designated safeguarding lead staff should speak to a member of the school senior leadership team.

-The designated safeguarding lead (or a deputy) will generally lead on next steps, including who else, if anyone, in the school or college should be informed and whether to pass a concern to children's social care and/or the police.
+The designated safeguarding lead (or a deputy) will generally lead on next steps, including who else, if anyone, in the school should be informed and whether to pass a concern to children's social care and/or the police.
 In some instances, staff may be expected to support the children social care assessment process.
 If this is the case, the designated safeguarding lead (or deputy) will support them.